vaikas/csr/MULTIPLE_FUNCTIONS.md

 demonstrating how to wire multiple functions together so that simple functions can be wired together for more complex tasks.

-## Details

-Actual implementation contacts the Cloud Scheduler API and creates a Job as specified in the CloudSechedulerSource CRD Spec.
-Upon success a Knative service is created to receive calls from the Cloud Scheduler and will then forward them to the Channel.

-## Purpose

-Provide an Event Source that allows subscribing to Cloud Scheduler and processing them in Knative.

-Another purpose is to serve as an example of how to build an Event Source using a [Warm Image[(https://github.com/mattmoor/warm-image) as a starting point.

 ## Prerequisites

 1. [Prerequisites from simple case](./README.md)